lilblupig/fte-calc/testing.md

 The colourblind feature on Coolors was used to check that the colours appeared sufficiently different, and not jarring for these users.
 ![Colourblindness assessment via Coolors](assets/readme-images/colourblindness.png)

 As well as the use of the Lighthouse assessments of accessibility, the website was browsed at intervals by two users who may experience difficulty.
-A dyslexic user with ASD and a colourblind user both XXXXX.
+A dyslexic user with ASD and a colourblind user both participated in testing for this project at various stages.

+Users of screen readers have been vorne in mind when implementing each section.
+All interactive content is fully navigatable by keyboard and default behaviours have been preserved where known when implementing custom interactions.

+There is some concern regarding screen reader requirements which are not known to or understood by the developer, but referring to the W3C [WAI-ARIA documentation](https://www.w3.org/WAI/standards-guidelines/aria/) has hopefully mitigated this as much as possible.

 ## Bugs